-105 Sharon Tao, "Female Teachers in Tanzania: An Analysis of Gender, Poverty and Constrained Capabilities," Gender & Education 31, no. 7 (October 2019): 903-919, https://doi.org/10.1080/09540253.2017.1336203.
+&lt;sup>109Sharon Tao, "Female Teachers in Tanzania: An Analysis of Gender, Poverty and Constrained Capabilities," Gender & Education 31, no. 7 (October 2019): 903-919, https://doi.org/10.1080/09540253.2017.1336203.

-definition of poverty for this essay, the ideas of Chambers and Prilleltensky create an understanding of how impoverished individuals experience both an "entanglement" of difficult circumstances and a damaged sense of self.106 Without opportunities to earn a living, women are dependent on others to provide for their needs.
-Women are also uniquely at risk to be oppressed by gender inequalities, experience violence and abuse, be devalued by society, and be subject to a host of factors that lead to psychological distress and feelings of powerlessness.107 It is evident then, that proposed solutions need to comprehensively attend to both of these types of disempowerment.
+definition of poverty for this essay, the ideas of Chambers and Prilleltensky create an understanding of how impoverished individuals experience both an "entanglement" of difficult circumstances and a damaged sense of self.
+Without opportunities to earn a living, women are dependent on others to provide for their needs.
+Women are also uniquely at risk of being oppressed by gender inequalities, experiencing violence and abuse, being devalued by society, and being subject to a host of factors that lead to psychological distress and feelings of powerlessness.
+It is evident then, that proposed solutions need to comprehensively attend to both types of disempowerment.

-Around the world, education has been shown to directly address a number of factors keeping women trapped in both material and psychological poverty, such as aiding them in attaining paid jobs, supporting their self-esteem, informing them of their rights, increasing their confidence in decision-making, and adding to their capacity to have agency in managing the factors impacting their lives.108 Therefore, the research suggests that increasing access to quality schooling has the potential to help women in various areas, including empowering them through opportunities to provide for themselves and their families.109
+Around the world, education has been shown to directly address several factors keeping women trapped in both material and psychological poverty, such as aiding them in attaining paid jobs, supporting their self-esteem, informing them of their rights, increasing their confidence in decision-making, and adding to their capacity to have agency in managing the factors impacting their lives.
+Therefore, the research suggests that increasing access to quality schooling has the potential to help women in various areas, including empowering them through opportunities to provide for themselves and their families.
+The solution of the solutio

-Empowerment can be defined as "the expansion of women's ability to make strategic life choices."110 Enabling resources, agency, and achievements have been identified as three
+Empowerment can be defined as "the expansion of women's ability to make strategic life choices."
+Enabling resources, agency, and achievements have been identified as three